 We will enjoy two nights at our last lodge of the journey.

-It will be a luxurious stay at the Okonjima Bush lodge on a nature reserve with amazing views.
+It will be a luxurious stay at a bush lodge on a nature reserve with amazing views.

 Day 15 -